 Moving away from travel photography, let’s talk more about the basics of travel blogging.
 You should always start with a free WordPress blog, but to take a step towards becoming a professional travel blogger, you will need to invest in a domain name and a hosting provider.

 For a more detailed step-by-step guide to setting up your own travel blog, click here to read our blog post about it.
-But for now, we recommend using Bluehost to host your blog.
+But for now, and if you’re just starting out, we recommend using Bluehost to host your blog.
 They make it super easy to use with an existing WordPress blog, and the cost of one month is less than a cup of coffee.

 Travel Blogging Accessories